dotlang/language/doc/RFE.md

 Couch DB
 Kafka

-? - We can say if right side of `:==` is a call on a function literal, it will be implemented as a thread. otherwise it will be a lightweight thread. when we start a thread, we need a thread_id to later access, pause and communicate with the thread.
-I think all of stop, pause, cancel, ... can be handled by channels.
-Golang does not let developer decide whether it will be a thread or a goroutine.
-We can say, if you call dispose on output of `:==` the corresponding thread will be terminated.
-The scheduler will start with one thread and increase/decrease number of threads based on the load, cpu usage and number of lightweight threads.

 ? - Green threads needs a runtime (scheduler, threads, assignment, queues, ...).
 Is it possible to achieve this without a runtime?
 We are not forced to follow go or CSP approach.